AnupRSatyal/MBD/README.md

 -- SQL: A series of SQL queries that were written to extract data for a Luxury_Cruise company and answer some pre-defined questions.

+-- Python: A series of Python codes that a) provide solutions for the first 10 Euler problems and b) Caryy out EDA on the Titanic Dataset.